LyonsLab/StarBLAST/index.rst

 What is Work_Queue?
 -------------------

-The Cooperating Computing Tools (CCTools) help you to design and deploy scalable applications that run on hundreds or thousands of machines at once.
-Work Queue in cctools is a framework for building large master-worker applications that span thousands of machines drawn from clusters, clouds, and grids.
+The Cooperating Computing Tools (`CCTools <http://ccl.cse.nd.edu/>`_) help you to design and deploy scalable applications that run on hundreds or thousands of machines at once. `Work Queue <https://cctools.readthedocs.io/en/latest/work_queue/>`_ in cctools is a framework for building large master-worker applications that span thousands of machines drawn from clusters, clouds, and grids.
+See `documentation here <https://cctools.readthedocs.io/en/latest/>`_

 Platform(s)